astrivant/polyad/docs/graphs/graph-rules.md

 ### Breadth

 With `limits.breadth: 2`, three SCCs in the same earliest layer fail.
 Each vertex below is its own SCC.
-Breadth is not a maximum antichain or the number of tasks that will actually run concurrently.
+Breadth counts SCCs assigned to the same earliest layer;
+execution concurrency is governed by admission and capacity settings.

 ```mermaid
 flowchart LR